ledarh/AStarShortestPath/README.md

 * _Node_ is a class whose objects represent nodes (a.k.a., vertices) in the graph.
 * _Edge_ is a class whose objects represent edges (a.k.a., arcs) between nodes of the graph.
 Note that each edge has a direction.
 It goes from one specific node to another specific node.

+> [!NOTE]
+> See Deliv_D_spec.docx, Architexture.docx for further documentation of boilerplate architexture and specific class behaviors/intended uses.
 # UML Diagram
 The the following are the UML diagrams of the classes utilized: